nooralteneiji/-Supervised-Machine-Learning-to-Explore-Data-From-The-World-Happiness-Report-/README.md

 # Dataset
 Task was to use World Happiness Report data from 2021.
 For this analysis, we also supplemented with happiness data from 2008-2023.

+## Variable definitions
+`country`
+`year`
+`GDP`
+`socialSupport`
+`lifeExpectancy`
+`freedom`
+`generosity`
+`corruption`

 # Methodology
 To access the code used to run analysis, refer to [Notebook.ipynb](/Notebook.ipynb)

 ## Data cleaning and wrangling

+## **Q1:** Can we accurately predict this year's (2023) happiness?
+**PART A:** Trained and tested our model on data between 2008-2022 to create a prediction for the happiness score for each country in the year 2023.
+**PART B:** Compared predicted 2023 happiness to actual 2023 data.

+### Method
+## Data pre-processing
+1. Created 2 dataframes; pre-2023 and 2023 data.
+2. Countries that were not present in the actual 2023 data were removed to ensure fair comparision later between actual and predicted 2023 scores.

+## Data splitting
+1. Split the pre-2023 and 2023 data into dependent and independent variables

 ## Feature engineering
+### One-hot encoding
+In our datasets, we have one categorical column; country.
+We can't just plug it into our SVM as is, because SVM requires numerical input.

+Luckily we can use a trick to bypass this issue by using one-Hot encoding.

+One-hot encoding will create a binary column for each category in the feature.
+The only downside is that the dimensionality of out data will increase since we have 195 countries in the world.
+Even though we could maintain dimensionality by using ordinal encoding, we will not use it as it would assign a value to each country, implying a ranking--which is not true in our case.
+It would, for an example, cluster country 193, 194, 195 together because it would assume they are similiar.

+This type of feature engineering needs to happen after data splitting into training and test sets to prevent "data leakage".
+Because performing encoding before the split would use information for the entire dataset, including the test set.

 ## Model selection
-The basic idea behind SVR is to find the best fit line.
-In SVR, the best fit line is the hyperplane that has the maximum number of points.
+For this analysis, we will use a Support Vector Machine Regression.
+The basic idea behind SVR is to find the best fit line, which is the hyperplane that has the maximum number of points.

-**Why did we choose SVM?** Was proven to have highest accuracy when compared to other supervised machine learning models according to [Kaur et al., 2019](https://www.mdpi.com/2076-3417/9/8/1613).
+**Why?** Was proven to have highest accuracy when compared to other supervised machine learning models according to [Kaur et al., 2019](https://www.mdpi.com/2076-3417/9/8/1613).

-The Support Vector Machine methodology used was adapted from [Kaur et al, 2019](https://www.mdpi.com/2076-3417/9/8/1613) and [this tutorial (though intended for building classification models, while ours is a regression)](https://www.youtube.com/watch?v=8A7L0GsBiLQ).
+The Support Vector Machine methodology used was adapted from [Kaur et al, 2019](https://www.mdpi.com/2076-3417/9/8/1613), [SVM regression tutorial](https://github.com/AmirAli5/Machine-Learning/blob/main/Supervised%20Machine%20Learning/Regression/3.%20Support%20Vector%20Regression/Support%20Vector%20Regression.ipynb), and [SVM classifier tutorial](https://www.youtube.com/watch?v=8A7L0GsBiLQ).

 ## Measuring accuracy